-EDWARD C. WILLIAMS, III of Dallas (member, utility services committee).
+EDWARD C. WILLIAMS, III of Dallas, Texas (member, utility services committee).
 Williams is managing director of World Class Capital Group.
 He is a scout master for Boy Scouts of America Troop 125.
 Williams received a Bachelor of Business Administration in finance and accounting from Oklahoma University and a Master of Business Administration from Southern Methodist University.
+Williams was appointed as director for Dallas County in 2017.